-On November 8, 2019, the Company acquired all of the outstanding stock of Diversigen, Inc. ("Diversigen"), pursuant to the terms of a merger agreement.
-We began operating this entity as of the November 8, 2019 closing date.
+On November 8, 2019, the Company acquired all of the outstanding stock of Diversigen pursuant to the terms of a merger agreement.
 The aggregate purchase price for this transaction was \$12,000, adjusted for certain transaction costs, indebtedness, and holdback amounts, and was funded with cash on hand.
 A portion of the purchase price was deposited into an escrow account for a limited period after closing, pursuant to indemnification obligations under the merger agreement noted above.

-During the year ended December 31, 2019, we incurred a total of \$1,198 of acquisition related costs, including investment banking fees and accounting, legal and other professional fees, all of which were expensed and reported as a component of general and administrative expenses in the consolidated statement of income for the year ended December 31, 2019.
+During the year ended December 31, 2019, we incurred a total of \$1,198 of acquisition related costs, including investment banking fees and accounting, legal and other professional fees, all of which were expensed and reported as a component of general and administrative expenses in the consolidated statement of operations for the year ended December 31, 2019.

-Pursuant to our acquisition agreements, we were to pay up to an additional \$1,500 of contingent consideration in 2020 based on the achievement of certain 2019 revenue metrics as defined under the agreements.
-The estimated acquisition-date fair value of the acquisition-related contingent consideration was \$0.
-The fair value of the contingent consideration obligation of \$0 is a result of not achieving the defined revenue metrics.
+Pursuant to the merger agreement, we were to pay up to an additional \$1,500 of contingent consideration in 2020 based on the achievement of certain 2019 revenue metrics as defined under the agreements which did not occur.